Here are some answers to questions we often get from customers. We hope they help answer any questions you may have.

 Where can I purchase teach2talk products?

-We’re a young company – we opened our doors in September 2007.
-For right now, all of our products are exclusively available for purchase directly from us, either via our website (click here to see a webpage listing all of our products currently available for purchase) or by calling our toll free number, which is (888) 683-2242, and selecting option 1 for sales.
+We’re still a young, small company.
+For right now, all of our products are exclusively available for purchase directly from us, either via our website (click here to go to our online store to a listing of all of our products currently available for purchase) or by calling our toll free number, which is (888) 683-2242, and selecting option 1 for sales.

 That means our products are not available in bookstores, from other online merchants or from other retailers.
 In the future, we may expand to sell our products through other merchants who share our values.
 If you’re interested in purchasing our products from other merchants, let them know!